-20. Set out below any amendments necessary to the following standard documents to reflect standard practice in your jurisdiction, in relation to indemnities:
+20. Set out any amendments necessary to the standard documents below to reflect standard practice in your jurisdiction, in relation to indemnities:

 • Standard document, Trade mark licence: Cross-border: clause 10.2.

 The indemnity must define the following:

 - The specific circumstances in which the indemnity becomes payable. - The indemnity amount, or indemnity calculation procedure.